 We understand public cynicism that any engagement is an approval process in disguise.
 It is therefore essential that we design a process that is open, transparent and robust to earn and retain complete trust throughout the process.
 This ought to satisfy any contention that the process is “all about putting dual-occupancies in RZ1”, for example.
 People will be able to come and watch the process itself – to satisfy themselves that people are not being led.

 In addition to the project, Environment Planning Sustainable Development Directorate’s (EPSDD) prior Stage 1 Engagement has involved online discussion and sessions at 15 locations around Canberra to get opinions and sentiments – these are fed into the process as an information source for the Collaboration Hub in the form of a report complete in April 2018.
 This public opinion is a quality reference point for the views of Canberra however, the public judgment resulting from the process is a bigger public asset to inform government.
-It is the combination of the views of people around Canberra with the considered interrogation of evidence from all side of the debate over a generous amount of time.
+It is the combination of the views of people around Canberra with the considered interrogation of evidence from all sides of the debate over a generous amount of time.

 Parallel to Stage 1 and 2 of the Housing Choices project engagement is the Demonstration Housing project.
 The timing of these two projects presents a unique opportunity for the Collaboration Hub and Demonstration Housing to interact in a way that enriches both processes.